Ryanself/dairy/README.md

 # dairy

-learn sth. about linux, driver, and some other thing.
+Learn sth. about linux, driver, and some other thing.
+This repo is just like a dairy book to record my daily.
+Nothing special.